Canids Specialist Group

 Secretariat:

-Claudio Sillero-Zubiri - Chair
+Claudio Sillero-Zubiri - Co-Chair

 WildCRU, University of Oxford, UK